justin-hale/moonfall-recaps/content/sessions/session-16.md

 - Reveals that Eldoran forces fought the dragons but suffered casualties

 ### **Religious Tensions**
-The knight espouses disturbing views about religious warfare:
+Eric espouses disturbing views about religious warfare:
 *"It has become clear to us over the last century that we must extinguish other gods to gain validity in our own religion."*

 This leads to pointed criticism from the party about forced conversions and religious persecution.